Creativity, history, and culture in Lisbon: Meet Ana Cecilia, the amazing cultural connector

 Meet Ana Cecilia Mazza

-Let me introduce you to Ana Cecilia Mazza, a friend I met over lunch at my favorite neighborhood tasca in Saldanha.
-Ana Cecilia and I chatted about bringing creativity to life, starting a new life, connecting with people, and adapting to a new culture.
+Ana Cecilia and I chatted about bringing creativity to life, starting a new life in a different country, connecting with people, and adapting to a new culture.
+Summarising: The expat life in Lisbon.

-Ana Cecilia was on a mission to create a vibrant social and cultural life for everyone in her family, which presented its own challenges.
-However, their determination paid off, making their move to Lisbon successful- and Lisbon is home to all.
+Ana Cecilia went on a mission to create a vibrant social and cultural life for everyone in her family.

 It’s not easy to meet locals, and it’s easy to understand why.
 We are all on different paths, but they can eventually merge.